 Beeswax Candles scented with pure essential oils.
 Many people do not realize that regular petroleum-based paraffin candles may be emitting solvents like toluene (that can negatively affect the nervous system), and benzene (which has been linked to cancer) when you burn them.
 As an extra bonus, those candles with wicks that stand up straight may have lead in them.
 Within an hour of burning these candles, you may end up with an unsafe level of airborne lead that may contribute to learning disabilities in children.

 Shop on Etsy.com.
 Your money goes directly to the person who made the toy, clothing item, house decor, or jewelry.
 I am amazed at all of the beautiful creative works of art you can find on this site.
-Everything from upcycled wool clothes to wooden blocks and hand painted silk scarves.
+Everything from upcycled wool clothes to wooden blocks.
 This felt play food makes a great addition to your child's wooden play kitchen.

 Fair Trade Stores are also a good place to shop for unique gift ideas.
 The communities and people who make these products are not exploited and the materials used often are sustainable or recycled.